 The vision of the Office of Disability Services is to provide equal access and opportunities throughout the campus to individuals who have a disability, for academic and social success.
 We advocate for reasonable accommodations‚ removal of barriers‚ and acceptance of different learning methods.
 In partnership with students‚ faculty‚ and staff‚ our purpose is to achieve an accessible educational environment where students with disabilities have an equal opportunity to fully participate in all aspects of the university community.

 Services for Students

 The mission of the Office of Disability Services is to facilitate equal access to KSU’s campus, programs, activities, and services, in accordance with federal and state regulations and University policies.
 We support this mission by applying eligibility guidelines and coordinating the delivery of appropriate accommodations so that students with disabilities can pursue their educational goals.
 Additionally, we promote greater disability awareness campus-wide.
 The University also provides reasonable accommodations to students and campus visitors with disabilities through the Office of Disability Services in Hathaway Hall room 107.
-Students with disabilities are invited to contact Dr. Phillip Clay (email@example.com) in the DRC at (502) 597-6041 for information on eligibility, required documentation, and available services.
+Students with disabilities are invited to contact Dr. Phillip Clay (firstname.lastname@example.org) at (502) 597-6041 for information on eligibility, required documentation, and available services.

 Services for Employees and Visitors